NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.7 - 🇨🇦 Canada/IEC Canada FAQ.md

 > 1. Depending on your skills/area of expertise, LinkedIn has tonnes of jobs.
 Too early for me to properly look but a few weeks ago there were at least 15 jobs on there that I’d apply for.
 There is the Canadian job board too hosted by the gov thats worth checking out.
 Finally, Indeed looked promising too.
 Im speaking from zero practical experience tho so take this with a handful of salt.
 >
 > **Note:** Canadian employers tend to favour those who are in the country.
 This can make applying for jobs before you arrive futile unless done through a specific route or agency.

+> [!INFO]- How do you go about sorting SIN/PPS numbers?
+>
+>>Provinces Vary
+>>As is a theme with these things, provinces vary slightly but the overall process is the same.
+>
+> ### Visit a Government Office:
+>
+> 1. To obtain your SIN, attend a government office with your passport and work permit and they will register you and provide you with an SIN.
+>
+> ### What people said:
+>
+> 1. Just go into the government office it's very straight forward just give them your visa and passport and they might ask you 1 or 2 questions
+>
+> **Note:** There are rules for holders of TRPs (temporary resident permits) to keep their SIN up to date so look into what this might entail and if it applies to you.

 ## Getting Around